 Short of seeking to waive the implied covenant and eliminate all standards of care, franchisors often try to expressly delineate as many future possibilities as could be imagined at the time of contract drafting, which is the precise task that Professor Hadfield found to be doomed from the outset.
 These efforts go far in explaining the unfortunately increasing length of many contemporary franchise agreements.
 As a common example, franchisors often attempt to avoid a complaint that they acted without good faith in approving a proposed transfer by making express the grounds for disapproval.
 Similar examples can be posited for most provisions of a typical franchise agreement.
-One potential effect of better drafting, then, is to shift to the franchise agreement before signing.
+One potential effect of better drafting, then, is to shift to the franchisee a greater burden of understanding (if not actually negotiating) the terms of the franchise agreement before signing.
 This was the situation that followed Scheck.
 On the other hand, a more likely effect resulting from attempts at more specific drafting is to create more points for future disagreement.
 Thus, intuitively, it is not clear whether longer and more detailed agreements will actually reduce litigation.